-□ Tasks can be used to create work orders "on demand".
+ı a rasks can be used in two contexts.
+Tasks can be used to create work orders "on demand".
 For example, you might write up a task describing everything that should be done in a "muffler-change/brake-inspection" job.
 Once you have the task written up, you can use it for every such work order you ever need (changing details slightly if necessary).
 In a busy maintenance department, you probably can't take the time to write up full instructions for every job you do, every time you do it.
 If you use tasks, however, you only have to make a full write-up once (when you create the task record).
 From that point on, you can quickly generate work orders from the task.
 Therefore, we recommend that you create a good complete task description for every standard job you do.
 You can then use the task to create good complete work orders whenever necessary.
-For more on using tasks in this way, see Standard (Boilerplate) Work Orders on page 119. ☐ Tasks can also be used to create planned maintenance work orders.
+For more on using tasks in this way, see Standard ( Boilerplate ) Work Orders on page 128.
+Tasks can also be used to create planned maintenance work orders.
 The rest of this chapter explains how this is done.
 What a Task Record Should Contain: The contents of a task record are used to create subsequent work orders.
 Any essential information that is not in the task will have to be filled into the work order by hand.

-For example, consider the question of who should be assigned to perform a particular job. ☐ If the same person is always assigned to do the job, you should record that assignment in the task record.
-MainBoss will then automatically assign the person to the job when work orders are generated.
-You don't have to fill in work order assignments yourself. ☐ If a job is frequently done by different people, you might specify an employee trade rather than a specific personnel assignment.
-Each time the task is used to generate a work order, you can review the generated work order and decide who'll do the work this time. ☐ If a job is usually done by the same person, but not always, you have to weigh your options.
-If you don't specify a personnel assignment in the task, then you'll always have to fill in the assignment later (once work orders have been generated).
-If you do specify a personnel assignment in the task, then sometimes you'll have to change the default assignment to someone else.
-This means running the risk that you'll forget to change the assignment, so the work order will be given to the wrong person.
+For example, consider the question of who should be assigned to perform a particular job.